benbaptist/rtsp-proxy/README.md

    - Continues outputting the last received frame
    - After the timeout period, displays "No frames received" message
 4. Automatically reconnects when the input stream becomes available again
+5. Transcodes the stream using the specified codec and parameters (unless using copy mode)

+### Encoding Presets

+The preset determines the encoding speed vs quality tradeoff:
+- `ultrafast`: Fastest encoding, larger file size, lower quality
+- `medium`: Balanced encoding speed and quality (default)
+- `veryslow`: Highest quality, smallest file size, but slower encoding

+For low-latency applications, use faster presets like `ultrafast` or `superfast`.

 Press Ctrl+C to stop the proxy.